Skip navigation

 Inheritance

-The inheritance pattern of FOXP2-related speech and language disorder depends on its genetic cause.
-Mutations within the FOXP2 gene and deletions of genetic material from chromosome 7 that include FOXP2 have an autosomal dominant pattern of inheritance, which means one copy of the altered gene or chromosome in each cell is sufficient to cause the disorder.
-In most cases, the condition results from a new (de novo) mutation or deletion that occurs during the formation of reproductive cells (eggs or sperm) or in early embryonic development.
-These cases occur in people with no history of the disorder in their family.
-Less commonly, an affected individual inherits the genetic change from a parent with the condition; in at least one large family, a FOXP2 gene mutation has been passed through several generations.
+FOXP2-related speech and language disorder is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
+In approximately 50 percent of cases, the condition results from a new (de novo) variant in the gene that occurs during the formation of reproductive cells (eggs or sperm) in an affected individual's parent or during early embryonic development.
+These affected individuals typically have no history of the disorder in their family.

 Other Names for This Condition